Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Component Algorithms for Ridesharing

 We have evaluated a variety of approaches ranging from offline maximum weight matching (MWM), and greedy solutions, to online MWM, $k$-Taxi/Server algorithms, and linear programming.
 Offline algorithms (e.g., MWM, ALMA, Greedy) can be run either in a just-in-time (JiT) manner -- i.e., when a request becomes critical -- or in batches, i.e., every x minutes (given that our dataset has granularity of 1 minute, we run in batches of 1, and 2 minutes).
-We solve each of the three steps of the DRSFR problem (Figure \ref{fig: Problem Setting}) individually.
-When possible, we use the same algorithm for both steps (a) and (b). $k$-Taxi/Server algorithms, though, can not solve step (a), thus we opted to use the best performing algorithm for step (a) (namely the offline MWM run in batches).
-Step (c) was treated separately; due to the computational complexity of most of the evaluated approaches, we opted to evaluate only the most promising solutions.
-In what follows, we will start by describing the employed approaches for the ridesharing part, i.e., steps (a) and (b).
-In the Section \ref{Relocation} we describe the employed techniques for dynamic relocation.

-\textbf{Matching Graphs:} At time $t$, let $\mathcal{G}_a = (\mathcal{R}_t, \mathcal{E}^a_t)$, where $\mathcal{E}^a_t$ denotes the weighted edges between requests.
+\paragraph{Matching Graphs:} At time $t$, let $\mathcal{G}_a = (\mathcal{R}_t, \mathcal{E}^a_t)$, where $\mathcal{E}^a_t$ denotes the weighted edges between requests.
 With a slight abuse of notation, let $\delta(s_{r_1}, s_{r_2}, d_{r_1}, d_{r_2})$ denote the minimum distance required to serve both $r_1$, and $r_2$ (as a shared ride, i.e., excluding the case of first serving one of them and then the other) with a single taxi located either in $s_1$, or $s_2$.
 The weight $w_{r_1, r_2}$ of an edge $(r_1, r_2) \in \mathcal{E}^a_t$ is defined as $w_{r_1, r_2} = \delta(s_1, d_1) + \delta(s_2, d_2) - \delta(s_{r_1}, s_{r_2}, d_{r_1}, d_{r_2})$ (similarly to \cite{ijcai201931,alonso2017demand}).
 If $r_1 = r_2$, let $w_{r_1, r_2} = 0$ (single passenger ride).
 Intuitively, this number represents an approximation (given that it is impossible to know in advance the location of the taxi that will serve the ride) on the travel distance saved by matching requests $r_1$, and $r_2$\footnote{It also ensures that the shared ride will cost less than the single ride option.}.